ivan-guerra/programmador.com/content/posts/linux-device-drivers.md

 ### A Common Base Image

 There is a lot of overlap in the tools required to build the initramfs and the kernel.
-A common image[^3] built off the latest Debian slim release acts as a base for the other images.
-The common image also includes ccache[^4] which helps reduce kernel build times significantly[^5].
+A [common image][4] built off the latest Debian slim release acts as a base for the other images.
+The common image also includes [ccache][5] which helps reduce kernel build times [significantly][6].

 ### The Kernel Build Image

-The kernel build Dockerfile[^6] is straightforward.
+The kernel build [Dockerfile][10] is straightforward.
 The magic happens in the `kbuild.sh` script (shown below) which executes whenever a kernel build container launches. `kbuild.sh` carries out the following three tasks: